immuni-app/immuni-documentation/Technology.md

 The onboarding process guides the user through the following steps:

 - **Terms of use, privacy notice, and minimum age.** If they wish to use the App, the user must read and accept the terms of use, read the privacy notice, and confirm they are 14 or older.
-- **A/G Framework.** The A/G Framework requires the user’s permission before it can be used.
+- **A/G Framework or Huawei Framework.** The A/G Framework and Huawei Framework require the user’s permission before they can be used.
-- **Location (Android only).** On Android devices, _Location_ needs to be on at the operating system level to detect nearby devices, although the A/G Framework’s documentation explicitly states that it does not actually use location data.
+- **Location (Android only).** On Android devices, _Location_ needs to be on at the operating system level to detect nearby devices, although both Frameworks' documentations explicitly state that they do not actually use location data.
 This may be quite confusing for the user, but unfortunately it is outside of the Android App’s control.
 Please note that the Android App will not request the Location permission, nor will it have access to location data.
-However, Location needs to be activated at the operating system level for the A/G Framework to work properly.
+However, Location needs to be activated at the operating system level for the Frameworks to work properly.
-- **Bluetooth.** Understandably, the A/G Framework requires the device’s Bluetooth to be turned on.
+- **Bluetooth.** Understandably, both Frameworks require the device’s Bluetooth to be turned on.
 - **Push notifications (iOS only).** The user is asked to give permission to the iOS App for it to show a notification whenever it detects that the user is at risk of having been infected with SARS-CoV-2.
 On Android this permission is on by default, so the Android App does not need to ask for it during the onboarding.
 Note that these notifications are generated locally, not sent from a server.

 #### Exposure Detection